marph91/jimmy/docs/additional_features/output_customization.md

 The output can be customized in the following ways.

-## Frontmatter
+## Front Matter

-Include Markdown frontmatter by `--frontmatter`.
-Currently, Joplin and Obsidian compatible frontmatter (`--frontmatter joplin` respectively `--frontmatter obsidian`) can be generated.
+Include Markdown front matter by `--frontmatter`.
+Currently, Joplin and Obsidian compatible front matter (`--frontmatter joplin` respectively `--frontmatter obsidian`) can be generated.

 ## Output Folder